 Following the financial crisis, UK legislation was passed to better protect customers and the day-to-day banking services they rely on.

 Halifax is owned by Lloyds Banking Group.
 You can find out more about Lloyds Banking Group’s approach to ring-fencing on the Group’s website.
-Please check those pages for regular updates.

 What ring-fencing means for Halifax customers